oracle/tribuo/docs/Internals.md

 ### DataSource
 `Example`s are created in a `DataSource`.
-Preferably they are created with a `Feature` list as this ensures the O(nlogn) sort cost is paid once, rather than multiple insertions and sorts.
+Preferably they are created with a `Feature` list as this ensures the O(n log n) sort cost is paid once, rather than multiple insertions and sorts.
 The `DataSource` uses the supplied `OutputFactory` implementation to convert whatever is denoted as the output into an `Output` subclass.
 The `Example` creation process can be loading